kalmontee/backer/README.md

 npm install cli-table2
 ```

 You must copy the bamazon.sql file and paste it into your SQL database.

-## Technologies

-* NodeJS

-* MySQL
+Only do this if you would like to see any changes you have made.

+For example: If you are going to buy a product, you should want to check if your database is being updated.

 ## bamazonCustomer.js